GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
-Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
+> ### The reason that we think computer science is about computers is pretty much the same reason that the Egyptians thought geometry was about surveying instruments: when some field is just getting started and you don't really understand it very well, it's very easy to confuse the essence of what you're doing with the tools that you use.
 >
-> ~ *Danny Hillis*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts